VAT exemption threshold could rise by 2019

-The threshold would be lifted from the current HUF 8 million to HUF 12 mln, the minister said.
-More than 605,000 businesses would benefit from the measure, saving them HUF 25 billion, Varga added.
-The threshold could be raised as early as January 1, 2019, he added, national news agency MTI reports.
+The annual revenue threshold would be lifted from the current HUF 8 mln to HUF 12 mln, Varga said.
+More than 605,000 businesses would benefit from the measure, saving them a total of HUF 25 billion, he added.
+The threshold could be raised as early as January 1, 2019, Varga was quoted as saying.

 The government has already started consultations on the matter with the European Commission and has requested a derogation from the HUF 8.8 mln threshold in Hungaryʼs accession treaty, Varga said.
 Brussels earlier approved higher thresholds for Luxembourg, Latvia, Slovenia, Romania and Italy, he added.